RyanGreenup/ryangreenup.github.io/AnalysisNotes/AnalysisNotes.md

 #### Bijections

-A Bijection or bijective function is a function that is both injective and surjective, the whole point is that the inverse process of the function satisfies the requirements of a function,
+A bijection or bijective function is a function that is both injective and surjective, the whole point is that the inverse process of the function satisfies the requirements of a function,
 $$
   \forall x \in A, \enspace !\exists y \in B : f(x) = y
 $$